dandigangi/misc-code-things/expressions.md

 **Short Test String**

-Less matches for min number of match cases
+Less matches for min number of match cases.
+Cases are lowercase as alpha string, alpha with dash, and either of those with no comma after

 `"leadership":2,"individual-contributor":1,"inclusion":1`